See all articles - 6 min read

 What is OpenPhone?

 OpenPhone is a calling app that is designed for small scale businesses and start-ups.
 The company was founded in 2018 and is situated in California.
 OpenPhone is available in both Android and iOS systems.
 OpenPhone lets their customers get a new number or use their current number.
 Features like text messaging, call recording, call routing, etc are available on their platform.
-This VoIP number provider connects through their customers WiFi or mobile data.
-No additional installation or hardware is required.
-OpenPhone can be integrated with HubSpot and Zapier and allows their users to make international calls and send group messages among teammates along with sharing and syncing information within the organization.

 OpenPhone Pricing